Ugbo: Healthcare

-The entire Ugbo community is served by the Community Health Centers at Ugbonabor and Ngene Ugbo constructed by community age grades.
+The entire Ugbo community is served by the Community Health Centers at Ugbo-Okpala, Ugbonabor and Ngene Ugbo.
+The Health Centre at Ugbonabor is affiliated to the University of Nigeria Teaching Hospital.
+The town also features private clinics, including Chimdike Hospital and Maternity, Ugbo, that serves the town and neighbouring towns, such as Amoli, Owelli, Ogugu.
+Obeagu, Achi, and Inyi.

 Water

 Primary source of water is the famous Oji-River, which originates at Ishi Oji in Agu Ewa in Ugbo.
 The river traverses through the entire town before flowing to the neighboring communities.
 Ugbo also enjoys modern developments in water resources through the construction of Ugbo Dam and borehole water projects.

 Road

 Ugbo boasts of two major roads: the 5 km Ugbo-Achi and 4 km Ugbo-Mmaku roads.
 The town also boasts of a network of inter and intra-village asphalt roads.